This is our favorite freeride route on the Hintertux Glacier, starting at the top station Gefrorene Wand, with a total descent of up to 1750m.

-At the bottom of the valley gain speed and keep left to return to the slope leading to Sommerbergalm station.
+At the bottom of the valley gain speed and keep left to return to the piste #2 leading to Sommerberg 6-seater chair.

-Another option is to take to the right and continue to Talstation Hintertux.
-Follow the right bank of the creek and the marked summer route if you can find it.
-The ride through the forest is quite technical and not exactly snowboard-friendly but very fun.
+Another option is to bear right and continue riding to Talstation Hintertux.
+Follow the right bank of the creek and the marked summer route, if you can find it.
+The ride through the forest is quite technical and more ski- than snowboard-friendly but fun anyway.

 Be aware of the avalanche conditions as well as crevasses on the glacier.
-If you decide to go to the valley, keep away from the gorge.
+If you decide to take the longer route and go to the valley, steer away from the gorge on your left.

 This is our favorite freeride route at Hintertux, but not the only one.
 Some useful resources to look at: